Paul Hoecker: Scandal

 In 1897, a scandal broke out when it was rumored that Hoecker had used a male prostitute as a model for a painting of the Madonna.
 Eventually, the scandal became more personal in nature, and he chose to resign from the academy.
 He then travelled to Capri, where he stayed at the Villa Lysis, home of industrialist and poet Jacques d'Adelswärd-Fersen, who had left Paris in the wake of his own scandal.
 While there, Hoecker painted several portraits of Fersen's lover, Nino Cesarini, a professional model.
 The Jugend magazine published one of his Nino portraits in 1904 – a fully clothed version.
 By 1901 he returned to Oberlangenau.
 In 1910, he died in Munich of what was diagnosed as "Roman Malaria".

 Posthumous recognition

 Despite his important role for the Munich art scene of the late 19th century, Paul Hoecker is hardly known today.
 This is probably because he left the professorship as a result of the scandal associated with his homosexuality.
 In October 2019 a research group was formed at the Forum Queeres Archiv München to investigate the life and work of the painter.
 Part of the family owned estate of Paul Hoecker has found its way into the archive of the Forum Queeres Archiv München and was digitalized.
+In 2025, the painting Sage und Volkslied (Legend and Folk Song) by Paul Hoecker was acquired by the Lenbachhaus in Munich through the efforts of the research group, and his gravestone was restored.
+As part of the research, in 2026 the BQ Gallery in Berlin presented the solo exhibition Imitations of Paul by Philipp Gufler, for which the publication Traces of Paul was produced in collaboration with the Forum Queeres Archiv München.